Protecting Assets From Medical Bills in Florida

 Head of Household Wage Protection

-For families facing medical debt, this means that the working spouse’s income can remain untouchable if that spouse qualifies as head of household.
-The protection extends to deposited wages for six months after the bank receives them, provided the funds can be traced to exempt earnings.
+Deposited wages remain exempt for six months after the bank receives them, provided the funds can be traced to exempt earnings.
 Maintaining a dedicated wage account that receives only payroll deposits simplifies proving the exemption if a garnishment occurs.

-Several other categories of assets are protected from medical debt collection under Florida’s statutory exemptions.
-Retirement accounts, including IRAs, 401(k) plans, and other qualified plans, are fully exempt from creditor claims under Florida Statute § 222.21.
-Annuity proceeds and the cash surrender value of life insurance policies are exempt under §§ 222.13 and 222.14 with no dollar cap.
+Retirement accounts—including IRAs, 401(k) plans, 403(b) plans, and pensions—are fully exempt from creditor claims under Florida law.
+Annuity proceeds and the cash surrender value of life insurance policies are also exempt with no dollar cap.

 Disability income benefits, including Social Security disability, workers’ compensation, and private disability insurance proceeds, are protected from garnishment under both federal and state law.
-Prepaid college funds under the Florida Prepaid College Program are exempt under § 222.22.
+Prepaid college funds under the Florida Prepaid College Program are also exempt.

 These exemptions apply regardless of whether one or both spouses are liable for the medical debt.
-Unlike tenancy by the entirety, which depends on the structure of the liability, statutory exemptions protect the specific asset category from all judgment creditors.
+Unlike tenancy by the entirety, which depends on who signed the financial guarantee, statutory exemptions protect the asset category itself from all judgment creditors.

-Medical debt can also appear on credit reports, but federal rules under the Fair Credit Reporting Act now require consumer reporting agencies to wait one year before reporting medical debt and to remove medical debt that has been paid by insurance.
-Medical debt under $500 no longer appears on credit reports at all.
+Federal rules under the Fair Credit Reporting Act now require consumer reporting agencies to wait one year before reporting medical debt.
+Medical debt paid by insurance must be removed, and medical debt under $500 no longer appears on credit reports at all.
+These rules reduced the credit impact of medical debt considerably, though unpaid balances above $500 that remain unresolved for more than a year still affect credit scores.

 Married couples should confirm that their bank accounts, brokerage accounts, and other financial assets are properly titled as tenants by the entirety.
 The account agreements should not disclaim entireties ownership.
 Properly structured joint bank accounts are the first line of defense if medical debt becomes an individual liability.

-Both spouses should understand that only the patient is required to sign hospital financial responsibility forms.
-The non-patient spouse should decline to sign any document that creates personal liability for the bill.
-This single decision can determine whether the couple’s jointly owned assets are protected or exposed.
+Only the patient is required to sign hospital financial responsibility forms.
+The non-patient spouse should decline to sign any document that creates personal liability for the bill, including any form labeled “responsible party” or “financial guarantee.”
+Treatment consent and financial responsibility are separate documents.
+The patient can sign both.
+The spouse should sign neither.

-The working spouse should ensure that head of household status is documented and that wages are deposited into a separate account.
-If the wage earner provides more than half the financial support for any dependent, the head of household exemption may protect all earnings from garnishment.
+The working spouse should confirm that head of household status is documented and that wages are deposited into a separate account.
+If the wage earner provides more than half the financial support for any dependent, the exemption protects the entire paycheck from garnishment.

 Adequate health insurance remains the first defense against catastrophic medical costs.
-Reviewing policy terms for coverage gaps, especially around out-of-network providers, experimental treatments, and annual or lifetime caps, can help families anticipate where exposure may exist.
-Florida’s asset protection framework provides a second layer of defense when insurance falls short.
+Reviewing policy terms for out-of-network providers, experimental treatments, and coverage caps helps families identify where financial exposure may exist before a bill arrives.